Markus Perez: Ultimate Fighting Championship

-Perez faced Dalcha Lungiambula, replacing Isi Fitikefu, on January 20, 2021 at UFC on ESPN 20.
+Perez faced Dalcha Lungiambula, replacing Isi Fitikefu, on January 20, 2021, at UFC on ESPN 20.
 He lost the fight via unanimous decision.

 On February 4, 2021, it was announced that Perez was released from his UFC contract.

 Post-UFC career

 Perez was scheduled to face Shane O'Shea at Titan FC 68 on March 26, 2021.
 However, the bout was cancelled due to an unknown reason.

-Perez was scheduled to face Christiano Frohlich on July 2, 2021 at LFA 110.
+Perez was scheduled to face Christiano Frohlich on July 2, 2021, at LFA 110.
 The bout was scratched days before the event for unknown reasons.

-Perez faced Zac Pauga on October 17, 2021 at Cage Warriors 130.
+Perez faced Zac Pauga on October 17, 2021, at Cage Warriors 130.
 He lost the bout via unanimous decision.

-Perez faced Filipe Moitinho on December 19, 2021 at Thunder Fight 33.
+Perez faced Filipe Moitinho on December 19, 2021, at Thunder Fight 33.
 He won the bout via guillotine submission 33 seconds into the bout.

+Perez faced Emiliano Sordi at Gamebred FC 4 in a bare-knuckle MMA bout on May 5, 2023, losing the bout via unanimous decision.

+Global Fight League

+On December 11, 2024, it was announced that Perez was signed by Global Fight League.
+However, in April 2025, it was reported that all GFL events were cancelled indefinitely.